turkaysoftware/glow/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: You can share your thoughts about the software
-title: ''
+title: "[FEATURE REQUEST]"
-labels: ''
+labels: feature request
 assignees: ''

 ---